nnalvar/Alvarez_Capstone_4/README.md

 ## 3)
 Make an “if” “then” prediction that is related to item #2.
 It should be of the general form, “if X is true, then Y should happen”.

-**If mice are given a drug (NHC, remdesivir, or chloroquine), then viral load will be decreased compared to if the mice were just given a placebo.**
+**If mice are given a drug (NHC, remdesivir, or chloroquine), then viral load will be different compared to if the mice were just given a placebo.**

 ## 4)
 What dependent variable will be observed to test this prediction in item #3?
 What predictor variable will be used to manipulate the system experimentally?
 Define the inherent properties of these variables (eg, are they sorted, ordered or measured).